Most remarkably innovative startups begin as a bad idea. A bad idea that a couple of people bat around, collaborate...

 No one should be surprised that when these traditional organizational models are applied today, the organization becomes uniform -- and less innovative.

 Today's businesses need an organization that is innovative, fast-paced and disruptive.
 But what is the organization model to get that result?
-After all, you are in the business of creating innovative products, not innovative organizational structures.
+After all, you are in the business of creating innovative products, not innovative organizational models.

 There has existed for some time a different model for organizing large numbers of people to achieve a goal -- a radically different model that allows for freedom and innovation.
 This is the design of social and political movements.

 Movements align large numbers of people with a typically small set of deeply held values and a few guiderails that define the boundaries.
-Examples of movements include the Black Lives Matter movement of today, the civil rights movement of the 1960s, the democratic revolutions of the Arab spring and of 1776.
+Examples of movements include the Black Lives Matter movement of today, the civil rights movement of the 1960s, the democratic revolutions of the Arab Spring and of 1776.
 The 16th century Protestant Reformation is another example.
 Each of these movements had a small set of deeply held values at its core and a loose structure of organization.

 In the civil rights movement of the 1960s, Martin Luther King Jr. had a set of values he believed in and sought to achieve: among them, equal rights for all people.
 He also had a clear set of guiderails: nonviolent, civil disobedience.
 If you held to these beliefs and stayed within these guiderails you were part of that movement.
 People and organizations that were outside of the values or the guiderails were a part of something else.